 When Chickadee opened, it flew into a headwind of high expectations.
-Co-owned by Boston industry veterans Ted Kilpatrick and John DaSilva, the restaurant has lived up to the hype.
-The decor is beautiful and sleek, while the food—New England with a dash of the Mediterranean—is elegant and refined without pretension.
-Don’t miss the Roasted Porchetta, a gorgeous crispy spiral of pork adorned with a salad of watermelon, jalapeño, and fried peanuts.
-We also love the Lumache pasta (get the half portion and leave room to try more things!) with its vibrant fava beans, lamb sugo, and a dollop of labneh nestled on top.
+Co-owned by Boston industry veterans Ted Kilpatrick and chef John daSilva (both formerly of No. 9 Park), the restaurant has lived up to the hype.
+The decor is sleek and the cocktails are on point, while the food—New England with a dash of the Mediterranean—is elegant and refined without pretension.
+Don’t miss the Slow-Roasted Porchetta, a gorgeous crispy spiral of pork adorned with a salad of citrus and herbs.
+We also love the Crispy Fried Chicken served with labneh ranch and house-made pastas (get the half portion to leave room to try more things!).

 Where to Eat and Drink in Boston's Seaport

 The Best Restaurants around Kendall Square in Cambridge

 The Seaport’s ongoing facelift is bringing more food—and thus more life—to a part of the city that was ripe for a revival.
 Perhaps you’re searching for a classic lobster roll.
 Maybe you want to grab a coffee before strolling through the Institute of Contemporary Art, or you’re in desperate need of a cold beer al fresco after a long workday.
 Maybe you’re looking for killer cocktails and really good food.
 Whatever you need, you’ll find it here.